 Our fortnightly gig guide picks out a handful of must see gigs taking place across Northern Ireland.

 There are tonnes of great gigs happening right across Northern Ireland each week and our gig guide only showcases a fraction of them.
-If you are hosting a gig and would like us to consider adding it to a future Gig Guide, please send all the details to firstname.lastname@example.org and we’ll get back to you as soon as I can.
+If you are hosting a gig and would like us to consider adding it to a future Gig Guide, please send all the details to firstname.lastname@example.org and we’ll get back to you as soon as we can.

 Please be kind and remember we can’t feature everyone and where possible please try and give us at least 3 weeks notice.